vacu9708/Study-records/Database/Index/readme.md

-Hash table, which takes O(1) time might seem the best for searching data, but hash table works only for equal sign operations and
+Hash table, which takes O(1) time might seem the fastest for searching data, but hash table works only for equal sign operations and
 DB operations include other operations too.
 We need another method.

 **Database index** : is a tree data structure to improve the speed of data retrieval operations on a database table at the cost of